fcdoc/doc/en/flashduty/mixin/alert_integration/Sentry.md

 Synchronize Sentry alert events to Flashcat via webhook to achieve automated noise reduction processing of alert events.

 ## In Flashduty
-You can obtain an integrated push address through the following two methods; either one will suffice.
+You can obtain an integration push address through the following two methods.
+Choose either one.

 ### Use Proprietary Integration